parketh/napa/README.md

 - `Call sellers`, who earn a premium in exchange for the obligation to pay out any price increases above a certain strike price
 - `Put buyers`, who are paid when the price of an underlying asset _falls_ below a certain strike price, in exchange for a premium
 - `Put sellers`, who earn a premium in exchange for the obligation to pay out any price reductions below a certain strike price

+Option buyers and sellers place limit and market orders on an on-chain order book to locate counterparties.

 ## Settlement, margin and liquidations